 We called over to Mission Hills of Hayward and they said it was pretty wide open out there.
 I was able to buy a voucher on GolfGuide.net for $14 (plus $2 processing) for nine holes with a cart.
 My buddy had already played this course, so he ran some errands and took a cat nap while I zipped around the nine holes in under an hour.
 I did play around one walking single and had to wait on a slow twosome for the final two holes, but otherwise it went super quickly and I was just happy to get it done to keep the course count on track.

 In an odd way, it’s kind of fitting I had to scramble to find a short course for #999.
 Heck, #1 on my list (Kings Valley) is the short course I grew up playing and I will always have a soft spot for them.
 Plus, changing plans at the last minute is something that happens often on these crazy road trips.
 It’s just part of the Golf Nomad lifestyle.
+However, because of the milestone looming, this may have been the most pressure-packed attempt at squeezing in a short course round!

 I imagine they consider the finishing 9th hole the signature hole as you hit over water to a green that is tucked back with the trees left and the clubhouse behind.